 Categorised and featured as the number 4 plastic, the primary uses of the LDPE are for film-related applications.
-Typical products manufactured using this material include food plastic bags, shrink wrap, stretch film and other forms of packaging solutions.
-These are made possible due to the physical properties of the plastic material, which provides it excellent chemical resistance against chemicals such as alcohols, dilute acids and alkalis as well as other elements that include moisture, dirt, dust, oil and grease.
+Typical products manufactured using this material include food plastic bags, shrink wraps, stretch films, and other forms of packaging solutions.
+These are made possible due to the physical properties of the plastic material, which provides it excellent chemical resistance against chemicals such as alcohols, dilute acids, and alkalis as well as other elements that include moisture, dirt, dust, oil, and grease.
 Furthermore, it is also FDA approved, making it safe for contact with food products.

 Here in Humi Pak, we also provide other forms of packaging solutions for food products.
 Further increase shelf life of food with Desiccants and Oxygen Absorbers.
 Click here to read up on our blogs to find out more about the different products that we offer!